Italo Zanzi

 Italo Zanzi was the Republican candidate for United States Congress in 2006 in New York's 1st Congressional District (Eastern Suffolk County).
 Zanzi earned 38% of the vote against a two-term incumbent, the most of any Republican challenger in the Northeast, Mid-Atlantic and 7th highest nationwide.
 Zanzi won the endorsement from Suffolk Life, the most widely distributed newspaper in Suffolk County, which wrote, "Zanzi's outlook and enthusiasm are refreshing.
 He has kept a close eye on the issues that affect the people in the 1st Congressional District, and already has formulated some plans to address these issues.
 We are confident that if given the chance, Zanzi could effect some real change in government".
 Zanzi was also praised by Newsday, who while endorsing his opponent, wrote, "Republican challenger Italo Zanzi, 32, is not one to go unnoticed.
 Zanzi has panache, a top-flight education - including a law degree and a master's in business administration - and a glamour job...".
 "Zanzi has tremendous potential.
 Down the road there should be a place for a bright, energetic man like him in public life."

 Italo Zanzi was a goalkeeper for the U.S. national handball team from 1997 to 2007.
 He competed in 75 international matches and won a Bronze medal at the 2003 Pan American Games.
 At the 2003 Pan Am Games, Zanzi had strong performances against Argentina and Brazil and played a pivotal role in the USA's victories over Mexico (21 saves) and Uruguay in the bronze medal game.
 He was named the United States Olympic Committee's Team Handball Athlete of the Year in 2000, 2002, and 2004.

 Before being introduced to team handball in 1996 after the Summer Olympic Games in Atlanta, Zanzi was an accomplished soccer player.
 He played for the University of Chicago where he was named Most Valuable Player in 1995 and later spent a pre-season with the professional soccer team Club Deportivo Lo Barnechea in Chile.
 He also served as Assistant Coach for the Emory University men's soccer team from 1996 to 1999.
-He currently sits on the Board of Directors for South Bronx United, a youth soccer program in New York.

 Zanzi received El Diaro's "EL Award" in 2005 which is awarded to top Hispanics in business, politics, and entertainment.

 He earned a Bachelor of Arts from the University of Chicago in 1996, and Juris Doctor and MBA from Emory University in 1999.